SUPPORT THE CAMPAIGN

 HOW TO HELP

-1. Take part in the 2 min clean-up this spring 2023 in March, April and May with friends/ running / Walking club/group members and do a 2-minute clean-up on your route that needs it the most.
+1. Take part in the 2 min clean-up in 2023 with friends/ running / Walking club/group members and do a 2-minute clean-up on your route that needs it the most.
 Please take your bag home with you or put it in the nearest bin on your route.
 Please also share photos with us at and give full details on the form to go into issues of the magazine.

 2. If you see larger rubbish like a flytip on your route, please report this to your local council so that it can be taken away and help deter this from becoming a bigger problem.
 Please never engage someone Flytipping your safety comes first